gmontee/100DaysOfCloud/Journey/044/Readme.md

 ## ☁️ Cloud Outcome

 ☁️ Good Playbooks are idempotent, meaning repeated execution always leads to the same result.

+☁️ Once you have a playbook written, it's amazing to think all the work it's saving you by not having to manually log into each server, perform the tasks, etc, and hope you don't make any mistakes.

 ## Next Steps